Guidelines on Preparing the Index

 - content notes (if any)

-Parts of the book not to index
+Parts of the book not

 - prefaces, table of contents, and other front matter

 to place in the index

 Format of the index in typescript

 - List entries alphabetically, generally by last name (Ellison, Ralph but Dante Alighieri) or, for anonymous works, by title, ignoring introductory articles (a, an, the).